dd9jn/rfc4880bis/crypto-refresh.md

 #### Algorithm-Specific Fields for EdDSA signatures {#sig-eddsa}

-- two MPI-encoded objects, whose contents and formatting depend on the choice of curve used (see {{curve-specific-formats}}).
+- Two MPI-encoded values, whose contents and formatting depend on the choice of curve used (see {{curve-specific-formats}}).

 A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.